Location: First floor on the north side of the Burns Recreation Center

 SHS Office Hours

-Note: SHS has extended office hours on Mondays and Wednesdays only during the academic year.
+Note: SHS has extended office hours on Wednesdays only during the academic year.

 The Student Health Services team includes physicians, nurse practitioners, registered nurses, an x-ray technologist, and trained support staff.